-Dr Reuben Brown (PhD Ethnomusicology, University of Sydney) is an ARC Research Associate at the Faculty of VCA and MCM based at the Wilin Centre for Indigenous Arts and Cultural Development, and a Research Affiliate with the ARC Centre of Excellence for the Dynamics of Language.
+Dr Reuben Brown (PhD Ethnomusicology, University of Sydney) is Postdoctoral Fellow at the Faculty of Fine Arts and Music, and a Research Affiliate with the ARC Centre of Excellence for the Dynamics of Language.

 - Performance ethnography as a way of understanding intercultural encounter

 - Repatriation studies and the re-use of archival recordings in performance and the intergenerational transmission of Indigenous knowledge

 - The role of performance as a site for social and political change

 - The relationship between musical differentiation and clan identities in Arnhem Land

 - Comparative musical analysis of Indigenous Australian song